by Melanie Benson Strick

 Believe it or not, if you don’t have compatible work schedules you can go from “excited” to “distraught” within a matter of days.
-Many virtual service based professionals are balancing multiple roles (working full time while building the business at night, full-time parent who only does this work at certain times, or some only work a few select hours a week!)
-Make sure their availability to work on your project fits with your needs and expectations.
+Many virtual service-based professionals are balancing multiple roles (working full time while building the business at night, a full-time parent who only does this work at certain times, or some who only work a few select hours a week!)
+Make sure their availability to work on your project fits your needs and expectations.

 Yep, you need to have THIS conversation.
 You need to know if they have the courage to push back on you if something isn’t right.
 Don’t hire someone who can’t say no to you.
 But you also don’t want someone so stringent that they can’t adapt.
 Ask things like:

 - If you don’t agree with me what would you do?